Mihailo Petrović Alas

-Mihailo Petrović Alas (Михаило Петровић Алас; 6 May 1868 – 8 June 1943), was a Serbian mathematician and inventor.
-He was also a distinguished professor at Belgrade University, an academic, fisherman, philosopher, writer, publicist, musician, businessman, traveler and volunteer in the Balkan Wars, the First and Second World Wars.
+Mihailo Petrović Alas (Михаило Петровић Алас; also Michel Pétrovitch; 6 May 1868 – 8 June 1943) was a Serbian mathematician, inventor, university professor and academic.
+He was a distinguished professor at Belgrade University, an academic, philosopher, writer, publicist, musician, businessman, traveler and volunteer in the Balkan Wars, the First and Second World Wars and licensed fisherman by trade – hence his nickname "Alas" ("fisherman on the rivers").

 He was a student of Henri Poincaré, Paul Painlevé, Charles Hermite and Émile Picard.
 Petrović contributed significantly to the study of differential equations and phenomenology, founded engineering mathematics in Serbia, and invented one of the first prototypes of a hydraulic analog computer.

 Biography

 Petrović was born on 6 May 1868, in Belgrade, as the first child of Nikodim, a professor of theology, and Milica (née Lazarević).
+Petrović' father died when he was young, and his grandfather helped raise him.

 He finished the First Belgrade Gymnasium in 1885, and afterwards enrolled at the natural science-mathematical section of the Faculty of Philosophy in Belgrade.
 At the time when he finished his studies in Serbia in 1889, several Serbian mathematicians who had acquired their doctorate degrees abroad, like Dr. Dimitrije Nešić (at Vienna and Karlsruhe Institute of Technology), Dr. Dimitrije Danić (at Jena, 1885) and Bogdan Gavrilović (at Budapest, 1887) were beginning to make a name for themselves.
 Subsequently, in September 1889, he too went abroad, to Paris to receive further education, and to prepare for the entrance exam to the École Normale Supérieure.
 He got a degree in mathematical sciences from Sorbonne University in 1891.
 He worked on preparing his doctoral dissertation, and on 21 June 1894 he defended his PhD degree at the Sorbonne, and received a title Docteur des sciences mathematiques (doctor of mathematical sciences).
 His doctorate was in the field of differential equations.